 The drugs of choice are macrolides, fluoroquinolones, cephalosporins, tetracyclines.

-The indications for the appointment of antibiotics in infants are:
+Indications for prescribing antibiotics in infants are:

 • a significant increase in temperature lasting more than 3 days;

-The thick mucus accumulated in the bronchi serves as an excellent breeding ground for colonies of various microorganisms - from bacteria to fungi.
+Thick mucus accumulated in the bronchi serves as an excellent breeding ground for colonies of various microorganisms - from bacteria to fungi.

 Drugs that improve the condition of the bronchi

-The drugs that relieve bronchospasm within 10 minutes are Salbutamol, Terbutaline, Fenoterol.
+Drugs that relieve bronchospasm within 10 minutes are Salbutamol, Terbutaline, Fenoterol.

-A combination of thyme and plantain, the main components of Eucabal cough syrup, has a good effect on the condition of the bronchi.
+The combination of thyme and plantain, the main components of Eucabal cough syrup, has a good effect on the condition of the bronchi.

 How is postural drainage performed?

-If the child has a runny nose
+If your child has a runny nose

 Complications